prashiln79/nodejs-docker-kubernetes-setup/README.md

 ## deployment object is use to manange diffrent pods ( as any time if a pod is down it can restart and keep it alive)

-## we need to rebuild img file what we created previouly in that same diractive if we made some code changes
+## we need to rebuild img file what we created previouly in that same diractive if we made some code changes and reapplay config